 Marijke is a Lama Lama and Binthi Warra woman from Cooktown, Cape York in Far North Queensland.
-As a Roberta Sykes Scholar, Marijke is undertaking doctoral research in race and gender at the University of California, Berkeley and the University of Hawaii.
+As a Roberta Sykes Scholar, Marijke will be undertaking doctoral research in race and gender at the University of California, Berkeley.
 She has also received a AAA-Aurora Indigenous Scholarship.

 Marijke completed a Master of Laws (International Law) from the University of New South Wales, in 2017.
 She has also completed a combined Bachelor of Laws and Bachelor of Politics and Government from Griffith University in 2013.
 She has been awarded a host of scholarships and awards, including receiving the Masters Excellence Award at UNSW.